knxd/knxd/README.md

 * You need "-E" if you want to allow clients to connect (options -u -i -T).
   As that's almost always the case, knxd will print a warning.

+* If you use knxtool's management tools (any command with "progmode" or whose name starts with 'm'), please [open an issue](https://github.com/knxd/knxd/issues) because knxd currently does not support these commands.

 ## Migrating from ``eibd``

 * Before you build knxd: remove *any* traces of the old eibd installation from ``/usr/local``, or wherever you installed it.